-Led by Dr. Dominguez and his team, Children’s Colorado continues to make adjustments to processes as necessary to limit the spread of infection and ensure the safety of team members, patients and the broader community.
+Drs.
+Jung, Dominguez and team continue to make adjustments to processes as necessary to limit the spread of infection and ensure the safety of team members, patients and the broader community.

-For example, they no longer test healthcare workers in the hospital.
-Instead, they’ve fashioned a drive-thru testing site.
-Perioperative and immunocompromised outpatients use that site too.
+For example, the lab no longer tests healthcare workers in the hospital.
+Instead, it’s fashioned two drive-thru testing sites, with plans in place to add another two.
+Perioperative and immunocompromised outpatients use those sites, as well.

-There was also a critical shortage of nasal swabs — one of the main ways to collect a specimen.
-So Dr. Dominguez and his team got creative.
+There was also a critical shortage of the typical flocked swabs — one of the main ways to collect a specimen.
+So the lab got creative.

 “With children, we often do nasopharyngeal washes, which is where you squirt some saline into the nose and then collect it as the specimen,” he says.
 “You don’t need swabs for those because it’s a different procedure, and you achieve the same results.
-It’s been a great workaround.”
+It’s been a great workaround for some patients.”